In June 2016 we moved into our new location, 700 Rayovac Dr., Suite 212, on the west side of Madison.

-PhotoMidwest / Center for Photography at Madison’s meeting/studio/classrooms, digital lab, wet darkroom, and gallery spaces are located at 700 Rayovac Dr., Suite 212, on the west side Madison, Wisconsin.
+PhotoMidwest / Center for Photography at Madison’s meeting spaces, classrooms, digital lab, wet darkroom, and gallery spaces are located at 700 Rayovac Dr., Suite 212, on the west side Madison, Wisconsin.

 There are three multi-use rooms.
 The largest seats over 30 people for lectures and meetings or up to approximately 17 people for classes.
-It is also our large studio space that members can rent.
 There is a separate main gallery and hallway with a gallery hanging system that accommodates up to approximately 25 images.
 The main gallery can also used for meetings of up to 22 people or classes.
 The third space is an approximately 19' by 10.5' room for the expanded Digital Lab for printing, framing, and classes up to about 8 people.
 All three spaces are ADA accessible with an elevator to the PhotoMidwest suite 212 on the second floor.
 A wet darkroom and storage/dressing/office rooms complete our facilities.
 Separate women's and men's restroom facilities are just across the hallway.

 DIGITAL printing, matting & framing Lab

-The Digital Lab has a Canon iPF6100 wide format 24" printer, an Epson Stylus Pro 3880 17" printer and a Canon PIXMA Pro9500 13" printer available for PhotoMidwest members on Saturdays from noon to 4 pm (unless used for a class or during a national holiday weekend) and by prior arrangement at other times .
+The Digital Lab has a Canon iPF6100 wide format 24" printer, two Epson Stylus Pro 3880 17" printers and a recently donated Epson Stylus Pro 4900 17” printer.
+The Canon iPF6100 and the Epson 4900 can print on both sheets and rolls.
+Printers are open for PhotoMidwest members on Saturdays from noon to 4 pm (unless used for a class or during a national holiday weekend).
+Members who have satisfactorily completed one of our printer-specific How-to Print classes can use that model printer any time the building is open.
 On Saturdays call 608 630-9797 to check if someone is already using the printer you want to use.

 Bring a print ready image in on a USB flash drive and the PhotoMidwest printer docents will help you preview your image on the calibrated monitor.
 A few easy steps and you'll have a lab-quality test strip or full print, and at a fraction of the cost of commercial labs.
 The Digital Lab also has an Epson flat-bed scanner capable of scanning film negatives or transparencies from 35mm film up to large format as well as prints.